Azure/azure-event-hubs-for-kafka/tutorials/oauth/java/managedidentity/README.md

 #### producer.config

-Update the `bootstrap.servers` and `sasl.jaas.config` values in `producer/src/main/resources/producer.config` to direct the producer to the Event Hubs Kafka endpoint with the correct authentication.
+Update the `bootstrap.servers` in `producer/src/main/resources/producer.config` to direct the producer to the Event Hubs Kafka endpoint.

 ```config
 bootstrap.servers=mynamespace.servicebus.windows.net:9093